Baby Led Weaning vs Purees

 Puree Pros:

-• Purees are usually most developmentally appropriate for babies who are able to sit up in the high chair.
-Babies are less likely to have a negative experience with this more developmentally appropriate texture.
+Purees are usually most developmentally appropriate for babies who are able to sit up in the high chair.
+Babies are less likely to have a negative experience with this more developmentally appropriate texture because it’s smooth, easy to manage, and easy to offer.

 Puree Cons:

-• Purees provide baby with less opportunities to self-feed, as utensil use is a harder skill to achieve than grasping food in the hand and bringing it to the mouth.
+Purees provide baby with less opportunities to self-feed, as utensil use can be harder to achieve than grasping food in the hand and bringing it to the mouth.
+With purees, parents are also doing most of the feeding, so baby may not look to self-feed as often or at all.

 What do I recommend?